nikiforovandreiv/HiDeggster/README.md

 ## Notes
 Sometimes, if key-words are written badly by user, bot can misunderstand it and will ask user to repeat their request without mistakes in key-words

+Unhappy paths were implemented using form validation and fallback mechanism
 ## Help
 If you are lost, you can ask bot for help.
 It will list the options to choose from to proceed.
 # Implementation of requests